HaderAshraf/Practice/README.md

   </h4>
 </ul>
 <h3>we choose the unipolar stepper motor:</h3>
-<h5>Unipolar stepping motors have a center tap wired to the positive supply on each of two windings.
+<h4>Unipolar stepping motors have a center tap wired to the positive supply on each of two windings.
 The two ends of each winding are alternately grounded to reverse the direction of the magnetic field.
 The rotor would require proportionally more poles for higher angular resolutions.
 30 degree per step motor is a common permanent magnet motor design.
 Control sequences in the windings spin the motor.
-The magnet is rotated one step at a time and the two halves of each winding are never energized at the same time.</h5>
+The magnet is rotated one step at a time and the two halves of each winding are never energized at the same time.</h4>
 <img src="https://user-images.githubusercontent.com/42392736/103836193-02a85b80-5091-11eb-8146-49a13cbb3036.jpg" width="350" height="300">
+<h1>:point_right:Programmable peripheral interface 8255</h1>
+<h4>PPI 8255 is a general purpose programmable I/O device designed to interface the CPU with its outside world.
+It consists of three 8-bit bidirectional I/O ports i.e. PORT A, PORT B and PORT C. We can assign different ports as input or output functions.
+It consists of 40 pins each port has 8 pins and operates in +5V regulated power supply.</h4>